LearningTypeScript/projects/projects/classes/the-shape-of-types/README.md

     - `getPowerFrom`: If the previously consumed horror's `evil` matches this sorcerer's evil, returns double its power; otherwise, returns exactly its power
     - `isEvil`: Returns the `evil` boolean received in the constructor

+## Notes

-You may add `#` private members to the classes as you wish, such as to store previously consumed opponents.
+- You may add `#` private members to the classes as you wish, such as to store previously consumed opponents.